-Star Wars: Episode V - The Empire Strikes Back (1980)Click here for a detailed explanation of how we determine our grades.
+Star Wars: Episode V - The Empire Strikes Back parents guide

 If your family is looking for "out of this world" video entertainment, then try the "good versus evil" franchise that translated smoking guns and dueling swords into a universe of laser-blasters and lightsabers.